OlivierShi/BingChatGPT-API/README.md

 2. Log in Bing/new and search one time in BingChatGPT
 3. Inspect -> Application -> Cookies -> Search "_U"

+## Attention

+Do not create conversation frequently.
+It might remove your account from Bing/new whitelist. :(

 ## API usage
 1. call `POST {host}/create_conversation` with the body `{"userId": "OlivierShi"}`